A Wanted (Inhu)man: Plot

 Evading the ATCU, Lincoln calls Daisy, who meets with him while Mack monitors the situation from nearby.
 Lincoln hates himself for killing his only friend, and believes he is a monster, but Daisy reassures him that he is a man whose purpose is to help others, reminding him that when they first met she believed herself to be a monster, but he gave her hope.
 She insists he let her do the same for him, and they share a kiss, but Mack interrupts and reveals Coulson has agreed to let the ATCU take Lincoln.
 He overpowers the soldiers and escapes, at which point chief agent Luther Banks attempts to take Daisy instead, but Price orders him to stand down after Coulson convinces her to agree to an alliance.
 Daisy is outraged that Coulson is willing to collaborate with the ATCU, but he explains he is sick of fighting those on the same side as him, such as Glenn Talbot and Robert Gonzales, when they should be helping the Inhumans and fighting Hydra.

 Lance Hunter meets with an old contact of his, Spud, a mercenary associated with Hydra who offers to help him get a chance to join them.
-He reveals that Hydra's new policy is to have would-be members fight each other to prove themselves and be accepted into the organisation.
+He reveals that Hydra's new policy is to have would-be members fight each other to prove themselves and be accepted into the organization.
 Hunter is later allowed to participate in such a fight, with Spud as his opponent.
 While May subdues three thugs who harass her, Hunter wins the fight and kills Spud, after which he is brought to meet Kebo, and offers him a large number of weapons for Hydra's use.

-With Simmons struggling to adjust to being back on Earth, Fitz takes her on the date he planned months earlier, having booked the entire restaurant so she can have peace and quiet, a gesture which deeply moves her.
+With Jemma Simmons struggling to adjust to being back on Earth, Leo Fitz takes her on the date he planned months earlier, having booked the entire restaurant so she can have peace and quiet, a gesture which deeply moves her.
 She later confides in Bobbi Morse that she has to return to the barren planet.